Beta-Sorted Portfolios: Introduction

 Our paper is also related to the financial econometrics literature on nonparametric estimation and inference.
 In particular, the two steps of the beta-sorted portfolio algorithm align individually with \cite{ang2012testing}, who study kernel regression estimators of time-varying alphas and betas, and \cite{cattaneo2020characteristic} who study portfolio sorting estimators given observed individual characteristic variables.
-However, the linkage between the two steps, including the role of the generated (nonparametrically estimated) regressor in the second-stage nonparametric partitioning estimator has not been studied before.
-Finally, our paper is also related to \cite{RRZ2020} who study estimation and inference of the ex-post risk premia.
-In analogy, we show that estimation and inference in our general setting are sensitive to the specific object of interest chosen.
-For example, we show that a faster convergence rate of the estimator can be obtained by centering at realized systematic returns rather than conditional expected returns.
-See Section \ref{section4} for more details.
+However, the individual results from each of these papers cannot be applied in our multi-step setting.
+Furthermore, the linkage between the two steps, through the role of the generated (nonparametrically estimated) regressor in the second-stage nonparametric partitioning estimator, represents a substantial technical challenge and has not been studied before.
+Furthermore, we offer a host of new results characterizing the properties of beta-sorted portfolios.

-In our empirical application we introduce a novel risk factor -- a measure of the business credit cycle -- and show that it is strongly predictive of both the cross-section and time-series behavior of U.S. stock returns.
-Moreover, we show the effectiveness of our new variance estimator as inference is much sharper relative to the Fama-MacBeth variance estimator.
+We demonstrate the practical usefulness of our estimation and inference results for beta-sorted portfolios in a substantive empirical application with a novel methodological contribution.
+More precisely, we introduce a new risk factor---a measure of the business credit cycle---and show that it is strongly predictive of both the cross-section and time-series behavior of U.S. stock returns.
+We also show the effectiveness of our new variance estimator as inference is much more informative relative to inference employing the widely used Fama-MacBeth variance estimator.

-This paper is organized as follows.
-In Section \ref{section2}, we introduce our general data-generating process and show how it rationalizes the two-step algorithm used to construct beta-sorted portfolios.
-In Section \ref{section3}, we study the theoretical properties of the first-step estimators of the time-varying risk factor exposures.
-Using these results, in Section \ref{section4} we establish the theoretical properties of the second-step nonparametric estimator.
-To facilitate feasible inference, Section \ref{section5} introduces pointwise and uniform inference procedures for the grand-mean estimator including characterizing the properties of the commonly-used Fama-MacBeth variance estimator.
-Section \ref{empapp} presents an empirical application, and Section \ref{conclusion} concludes.
-Detailed assumptions and proofs of the results are relegated to a Supplemental Appendix (hereafter, SA).